GTNewHorizons/GT5-Unofficial/overview.md

 Some modules will include puzzles, others will not.

-- Array Warping System: Allows crafting two different circuits at the same time
-- Matrix Folding System: Allows crafting up to four different circuits at the same time
+- Array Warping System: Allows crafting up to four different circuits at the same time
 - Borg Cooling Drones: Puzzle mandatory; allows faster crafting — this machine will comply
 - Perfect Alignment Sensor: Allows perfect overclock